milindkulgod/academic-site/content/project/Image.md

 Most of the image captioning was done by the captioning model that was available on the tensorflow github repository, the next task was to use the captions generated as input for a search engine and display images containing the keywords in the caption.

-After training the model, a csv file was opened, and, with the help of a for loop, the testing part of the model was made to run for the number of iterations that were equal to the number of images that were being tested.
+After training the model, a csv file was opened, and, with the help of a for loop, the testing part of the model was made to run for the number of iterations that were equal to the number of images that were being tested, which was from the flicker8k dataset.
 The caption, along with the url of the image were recorded in a .csv file and the captions were tokenized, bringing it into a suitable format to run it through the search engine, following the same procedure of calculating the TF-IDF scores and displaying the top-k results along with the image.